CenterForSpatialResearch/Fall2017Workshops/Tutorials/01_ThinkingSpace.md

 ## Thinking in Space

 In this workshop, you will learn introductory skills involved in using open source geographic information software (QGIS) to map existing spatial datasets.
-After the completion of this exercise, you should be able to ....
+After the completion of this exercise, you should...

 * have familiarity with the QGIS user interface
 * comprehend the components of a shapefile